kdeng00/Icarus/README.md

   "client_secret": "Icankeepasecret"
 ```

-For the sake of this section, I will not go over configuring the API to accept the signing algorithm since it has already been configured in the [Startip](Startup.cs).cs file.
 Click on permissions to create the permissions for the API.
 <h1 align "center">
     <img src="Images/Configuration/configure_api.png" width=100%>
 </h1>